The proposal and legislative response

-On Jan.
-8, 2020, former Minnesota Supreme Court Justice Alan Page and Minneapolis Fed President Neel Kashkari announced an initiative to amend Minnesota’s constitution to guarantee a quality education for all children.
+In January, retired Minnesota Supreme Court Justice Alan Page and Minneapolis Fed President Neel Kashkari launched an effort to amend Minnesota’s constitution to guarantee a quality public education for all children.
 Since then, supporters in the Minnesota House and Senate have introduced bills to give voters the chance in November to declare that all children have a fundamental civil right to a quality public education.

 Want to be notified of our future work on educational disparities?
 Please sign up below.